How To Choose The Right Car Insurance

 What type of car insurance should I have?

-Not choosing the right car insurance can easily cost you thousands of dollars in avoidable costs.
-Most of us choose whatever car insurance the person on the other end recommends.
+Most overlook the importance of choosing the right car insurance.
+Not doing so can easily cost you thousands of dollars in avoidable costs, eating away at the money you’ve set aside to cover your expenses while building your business.
+Most of us choose whatever car insurance the person on the other end of the insurance customer service call recommends.

-As well-intentioned as auto insurance representatives, no one will care as much about your family’s financial security as you do.
+As well-intentioned as auto insurance representatives are, no one will care as much about your financial security as you do.

 1. Auto Liability Coverage